 Compensation Committee.
-The current members of the Compensation Committee are Robert H. Hotz, Lawrence S. Gibbs and John H. Herrell.
-The Compensation Committee met three times during 2016.
+The current members of the Compensation Committee are Robert H. Hotz, Lawrence S. Gibbs, John H. Herrell and Elliot J. Sussman, M.D., The Compensation Committee met once during 2017.
 The Board of Directors has determined, in its business judgment, that each member of the Compensation Committee qualifies as an "independent" director under the regulations adopted by the SEC and the New York Stock Exchange.